Under construction! Please consider this a living document!

 Stephen Brier, “Where’s the Pedagogy?
 The Role of Teaching and Learning in the Digital Humanities” and Luke Waltzer, “Digital Humanities and the ‘Ugly Stepchildren’ of American Higher Education” in Debates in the Digital Humanities, “Teaching the Digital Humanities” section

-Turn in your lesson plan.
-You will get feedback from Jill and Maura, and also work with a partner to give each other feedback.
+*Due: Lesson Plan draft.
+You will work with a partner in class to give each other feedback.

 November 1: Gaming and Pedagogy